getsalman/getsalman/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Computer Science Engineer.
-- 💼 &nbsp; Senior Software Engineer at Accentute. working on large-scale web-based application that caters to millions of users in North America
+- 💼 &nbsp; Senior Software Engineer at Accenture. working on large-scale web-based application that caters to millions of users in North America
 - An engineer, in love with his job, Frontend Developer with hands-on experience in identifying web-based user interactions along with designing & implementing highly responsive user interface components by deploying modern JavaScript concepts.
 Proficient in translating designs & wireframes into high quality code using JavaScript or TypeScript and ReactJS workflows.
 Can comfortably create and design RESTful API using Node.js with express framework.
 Adept at monitoring & maintaining frontend performance and troubleshooting & debugging the same to support overall performance.

 <h3> 🛠 &nbsp;Tech Stack</h3>